Valparaiso is the best street art city in the world.

-I could see an edge in eyes of local residents going about their business downtown.
-The downtown areas, dense with discotheques, and a gritty edge all over the city closer to the waterfront.
-A curio shop displayed an unusual map – Valparaiso, but with all the sites of grievances mapped and annotated.
+I could see an edge in the eyes of local residents going about their business downtown.
+The downtown areas, dense with discotheques, a gritty edge all over the city closer to the waterfront.
+A curio shop displayed an unusual map – it was Valparaiso, but with all the sites of grievances mapped and annotated.

 I read these as markers of marginalisation and pressured lives.

 Downtown, the residents who look employed walk by without smiling, holding themselves in.
-The body language of elderly couples walking by what some people I know would have considered to be edgy-trendy downtown zones, were apprehensive.
+The body language of elderly couples walking by what some people would consider edgy-trendy downtown zones, were apprehensive.

 So I wondered, when did Valparaiso become cool?
-And in fact, do the locals actually like it?
+And in fact, do the locals actually like that it became cool?

 The body language seemed similar to places where the tourism is locally felt as having grown beyond what they wished, but they do not feel like they could say.